pact-2022/pact-2022.github.io/submission-instructions.md

 receive a seal of approval printed on the papers themselves.
 Authors of such papers will have an option to include their Artifact Appendix to the final paper (up to 2 pages).
-Authors are also encouraged to make their artifacts publicly available, for example using Code Ocean platform (official partner of IEEE Digital Library).
+Authors are also encouraged to make their artifacts publicly available, for example using the Code Ocean platform.